 Sometimes we come to faith in God as a child having experienced wonderful events never to be forgotten.
 Other times we come to faith in God following a crisis where things seem dark and hopeless.
 Regardless of the circumstances of how you came to faith in God we invite our members, our visitors, and fellow worshippers to share your story of grace!
-Grace is a wonderful thing to experience in life and we would love to hear your story of grace and what it has meant to you and your loved ones.
+God’s Grace is a wonderful thing to experience in life and we would love to hear your story of grace and what it has meant to you and your loved ones.

 Pat H – a new member of our church shares her story ….

-Five days before my 11th birthday I was at a friend’s house with 2 other girlfriends playing with Barbie dolls and doing each other’s hair.
+Five days before my 11th birthday I was at a friend’s house with two other girlfriends playing with Barbie dolls and doing each other’s hair.
 We were having a great time.
-My friends and I left to go home on our bikes; we were going down a large hill when I apparently hit a pothole and flew over the handlebars of my bike landing on the pavement and fracturing my skull.
+My friends and I left to go home on our bikes.
+We were going down a large hill when I apparently hit a pothole and flew over the handlebars of my bike landing on the pavement and fracturing my skull.
 One of the girls stayed with me and the other went to get my parents.
 A man stopped his car and saw that this was pretty serious situation, went to the door of the house I was in front of to get help.
 No one was home so he broke in and called an ambulance.
 The ambulance was part of the small volunteer fire department that my Dad was a member of.
 When the ambulance arrived the people recognized me and had the police call my parents.
 As this was happening they arrived.

 I was taken to the local hospital where my mother was the night supervisor and the only doctor in the hospital was an obstetrician.
 X-rays were ordered and Dr Schwartz informed my parents that I had a fractured skull.
 He had made all the arrangements to have me transferred to a larger more equipped hospital and had contacted a neurologist and neurosurgeon that would be there when we arrived.
-(Ironically Dr Schwartz delivered my first child years later as the doctor on call) It was a long 2 weeks for my parents as they waited for me to come out of a coma.
+(Ironically Dr Schwartz delivered my first child years later as the doctor on call) It was a long two weeks for my parents as they waited for me to come out of a coma.
 My sister needed elective surgery so my parents decided as long as they were with me for the long haul they might as well have her surgery done.
 She was admitted and had surgery the same day and it was arranged that she would be in the same room as me.
 That evening I came out of my coma.

 As you can well imagine that required many life changes.
-With Jeff’s job requiring he travel and no family close by I went to visit family and friends a lot!
-There were many years that I had no idea what was going on around me, couldn’t remember what I just said or heard and was even in wheelchair for a time.
+With Jeff’s job requiring he travel and no family close by, I went to visit family and friends a lot!
+There were many years that I had no idea what was going on around me.
+I couldn’t remember what I just said or heard and was even in wheelchair for a time.
 I thanked God every day that he was giving me another day and every night that I had made it through the day.
 I thanked God for my family and faithful loving friends who were happy to help us.
 I prayed and believed that I would get through this.
 I begged God to give me my abilities back and promised He would see me in church again when I had control of my life.
 During one hospitalization it was found that my seizures were stopping my heart and they surmised that I literally died 14 times!
 I decided God had a plan for me, I was still here and I had to figure it out.

-After 15 years of small successes and some pretty large failures, a new medication was put on the market and my new neurologist decided we would give it a try.
+After fifteen years of small successes and some pretty large failures, a new medication was put on the market and my new neurologist decided we would give it a try.
 It worked!!!
 I was one year seizure free on November 2, 2015, took a driving refresher course and hit the road again on December 3, 2015 with my doctors blessing.

 I went back to church in early January 2016 and have never felt so blessed.
 I am doing all the things I had lost the ability to do.
 I can cook without burning the bottom out of a pot, knit, crochet, sew read, play games with my grandchildren and give back to those who so graciously gave to me.